leangjia/blender_docs/trunk/blender_docs/manual/editors/3dview/toolbar/measure.rst

 .. tip::

-   In Edit Mode only, there is also a *Measurement* setting in the *Viewport Overlays* panel.
+   In Edit Mode only, there is also a *Measurement* setting in the *Viewport Overlays* popover.
    Edge length, edge angle, face area and face angle can be displayed through this setting.